jf225/Postfix/src/README.md

 This project uses Stacks to make a Postfix Calculator.

-Created by Jim, Dhruv, and Jack Greco
+Created by Jim Fahey, Dhruv Sharma, and Jack Greco